-The firmware in the 8407 hand controller and/or control boards can be upgraded by the customer.
-Please check iOptron's website, www.iOptron.com, under Support Directory/iEQ30 with 8407 Hand Controller, for detail.
+The firmware of an 8407 hand controller, as well as the main control board, R.A. and DEC motor control boards can be upgraded by the customer.
+Please check iOptron's website, www.iOptron.com, under Support Directory, for the most up to date firmware.